SarahPavlak/Final_Revamps/README.md

 #Setting up Travis CI:
 #Log onto Travis-CI.org
-#Find your repository on Github and activate it
+#Find your repository on Github and activate it!